When to trim beech hedges: A hedge guide

 However, you can always make light shaping and maintenance cuts to your beech hedge once you have ensured that no birds are breeding in it.
 An additional maintenance cut around Midsummer’s Day (24 June) is a good idea.

 With regular hedge trimming your plants will remain beautifully shaped and grow back densely – but note that in autumn, hornbeams gradually lose their leaves and so become less sight-obstructing.
-Hornbeam hedges initially turn yellow at this time of year, while copper beech hedges take on a bright orange-red colour.
+Hornbeam hedges initially turn yellow at this time of year, while copper beech hedges take on a bright orange-red color.
 Both copper beech and hornbeam hedges can be treated in the same way.

 How to trim beech hedges correctly